cachix/cachix-action/README.md

 > Anyone with write access to a repository can create, read, and use secrets.

+Which means all developers with write/push access can read your secrets and write to your cache.

+Pull requests do not have access to secrets so read access to a public binary cache will work, but pushing will be disabled since there is no signing key.

-Which means all developers with push access can read your secrets and write to your cache.
-Furthermore, malicious code submitted via a pull request can, once merged into `master`, reveal the tokens.
+Note that malicious code submitted via a pull request can, once merged into `master`, reveal the tokens.

 ## Hacking